shalabhsingh/A3C_Keras_FlappyBird/README.md

 * Frames/thread used for each update = 5
 * Reward discount (gamma) = 0.99
 * RMSProp cache decay rate = 0.99
 * Entropy regularization, as suggested by the paper has not been used.
-However I beleive that using it, could lead to better performance of the model.
+However I believe that using it, could lead to better performance of the model.

 The best model I have got is still not very good but is able to cross 5 pipes on average (i.e. it has developed a good understanding of when to flap and when not to).
 To train better models, tinkering with above hyperparameters can be beneficial.